po1sigala/live/01-Class-Content/19-PWA-dev/01-Activities/26-Stu_IndexedDB-CRUD/README.md

 ## Actual Behavior

-When a user clicks the delete button, the contact card remains on the page and an error is thrown in the console.
+When a user clicks the delete button, the To Do list item  remains on the page and an error is thrown in the console.

 ## Steps to Reproduce the Problem

-1. Open web page.
+1. In the command line, navigate to `26-Stu_IndexedDB-CRUD/Unsolved`.

+2. Run `npm install`.

+3. To launch the application, run `npm run build`.

-2. Create a new contact card at the bottom of the page.
+4. Create a new To Do item at the bottom of the page.

-3. Click the delete button on the newly created contact card.
+5. Click the delete button on the newly created list item.

 ## Assets

 The following image demonstrates the web application's appearance and functionality:
+@TODO: Add assets
 ![]()

 ---